catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 source cloud computing platform, OpenStack, many automation tools work with the Catalyst Cloud, or have plugins to work with the Catalyst Cloud.

-Among our prefered automation tools are:
+Among our preferred automation tools are:

 - :ref:`Ansible <launching-your-first-instance-using-ansible>`
 - :ref:`Puppet <bootstrapping-puppet-from-heat>`